 About Philharmonia

 UCLA Philharmonia is the flagship orchestra of the UCLA Herb Alpert School of Music.
 It rehearses Tuesdays and Thursdays from 3:05 to 5:50 PM and performs two or three different programs each quarter, encompassing a full spectrum of symphonic and operatic repertoire.
-Please click here for a full listing of Philharmonia's programs since 2005.
+Please

 Philharmonia's programming focuses on both the core symphonic and operatic repertoire, and the best in contemporary and rarely-performed works.

 UCLA Philharmonia may be taken for credit and is composed primarily of music majors; qualified non-majors may also audition for violin and other positions as needed.
-General auditions for UCLA Philharmonia are held at the beginning of Fall quarter.
+General auditions for UCLA Philharmonia are held at the beginning of Fall Quarter.